SeonghwanSeo/kfold/docs/DEVELOPMENT_NOTE.md

 ### Data Processing

 1. **Sequence Layout**: To be added for integrating with pre-trained language models.
-2. **Apo Perturbation**: To be added once the Apo perturbation module is complete.
+23. **Apo Perturbation**: To be added once the Apo perturbation module is complete.
-3. **Symmetry**: Addition of symmetry information is required for accurate **LDDT** calculation during the validation process.
 4. **Interface Conditioning**: Boltz1 utilizes Pocket conditioning during training (Implementation required).
     - NOTE: Generalize this to multi-modal interface conditioning.